Cray-HPE/docs-csm/operations/multi-tenancy/Tapms.md

 1. Apply the valued specified in `hsmgrouplabel`
 1. If the `enforceexclusivehsmgroups` flag is `true`, `tapms` will ensure `xnames` cannot be specified in multiple tenants (that also have the flag set to `true` for their `hsmgrouplabel`).
 1. Create a Keycloak group with the name `<tenant-name>-tenant-admin` which can be assigned to users intended to be tenant administrators.
+1. Power off the xname(s) that are members of the tenant.

 ## Tenant states